return42/linuxdoc/docs/linuxdoc-howto/index.rst

 As you might already noticed, the LinuxDoc project has a focus on kernel-doc.
 Most of the documentation you will find here deal with this markup, its syntax, use-cases and tools.
-But that's not all ..
+But that's not all, read on to find out more about the tools that are also available.

+.. admonition:: About "LinuxDoc"

   The LinuxDoc project was founded at the time where the linux Kernel migrates its documentation from XML-DocBook to the plain text format reST_ (OT: if